5 Tips for Choosing the Best Mortgage Lender

 1. Learn what mortgage lenders look for

 Mortgage financing involves a deep dive into every aspect of how you earn, spend and save money.
-Knowing some of the language and terms gives you an edge when you’re trying to pick the best mortgage lenders to buy a home.
+Knowing some of the language and terms gives you an edge when you’re trying to pick your best mortgage lenders to buy a home.

 Here’s what lenders focus on: